 anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery.

 The Apostle Paul gives another exception in 1 Corinthians 7 which is sometimes referred to as ‘deliberate desertion’.
 So, Paul describes the case of a married couple who were both unbelievers when they were married, but since their marriage, one of them is converted to faith in Christ.
 Under those circumstances, what should the believer do?
 Now that this person is a Christian, should he or she leave her unbelieving spouse?
 Paul says no, because the marriage bond is meant to be unbreakable.
 But, says Paul in verse 15, if the unbeliever leaves, let him do so.
 If he’s unwilling to live with the believing spouse, then they should separate.
-In that case, the innocent party is free to remarry.
-And I should add that some Christians say that a spouse who is irresponsible or abusive has also — in a sense — deserted their spouse, because they’ve given up their duty to love and care for their spouse.
-In such cases, the innocent party is free to remarry.
+I should add that some Christians say that a spouse who is irresponsible or abusive has also — in a sense — deserted their spouse, because they’ve given up their duty to love and care for their spouse.
+This would give the innocent party grounds for divorce.

 Both of these exceptions — marital unfaithfulness and deliberate desertion — are mentioned in the chapter on marriage and divorce in our church’s Confession of Faith which says: